 Just one word of caution – please do not attempt to use every single nootropic mentioned in this post.
 Take care in assembling your nootropic stack to include at most, one from each section.

 Nootropic supplements work in synergy.
 So carefully read through each detailed post on the nootropic you want to try.

 Finally, it was not my intention to overwhelm you with all the information in this post.
 But I couldn’t find all this information in one place anywhere else.
 If you found this helpful, please share it with anyone who could use some help with their memory.
-And if you have any questions or suggestions, please start a thread in the Nootropics Expert Forum.
+And if you have any questions or suggestions, please use the Comments section below.

 [iii] Figley C.R., Stroman P.W.
 “The role(s) of astrocytes and astrocyte activity in neurometabolism, neurovascular coupling, and the production of functional neuroimaging signals” European Journal of Neuroscience Volume 33, Issue 4 February 2011 Pages 577–588 (source)